 Ensuring academic integrity is essential – not just in relation to student but also in our own work as we develop learning resources for students.

-Plagiarism, collusion and misconduct in examinations, essays, assignments, course requirements or any other work relevant to assessment, constitute serious breaches to academic integrity (sometimes referred to as academic misconduct).
+Plagiarism, collusion, contract cheating and misconduct in examinations, essays, assignments, course requirements or any other work relevant to assessment, constitute serious breaches to academic integrity (sometimes referred to as academic misconduct).

 While breaches may occur due to poor study skills or lack of awareness and education, they can also result from cheating, and penalties can be associated with them.